akrabat/project365-photos-website/README.md

 Source code for [project365.akrabat.com](https://project365.akrabat.com).

 This static site displays my photo-a-day picture for each day of the year.
 It is hosted on S3 behind CloudFront.
 A Lambda/PHP function fetches the photos from Flickr and generates a static HTML file that it uploads to S3 & then invalidates the CloudFront cache.
+This probject uses [bref.sh](https://bref.sh).

 ## Set up